 On her first Christmas, we gave Hallie 3 presents.
 She was 3 months old then and couldn’t understand if 3 presents were sufficient, much less hold her tiny body up to a sitting position.
 A minimal Christmas was easy then.
 But as she’s gotten bigger, so have her Christmases.
 Maybe too big.
 We live away from our families, and Hal is the only grandchild on all three sides.
 She’s also our only child.
 It’s hard to do less.

-Short story long, we’re trying on less this year and asking our families to do the same, which is the hardest part for me.
-It’s really hard for me to articulate my personal needs.
-I hate to impose myself on anyone.
+We’re trying on less this year and asking our families to do the same, which is the hardest part for me.
+It’s really hard for me to articulate my personal needs, to impose myself on anyone.
 But I’d also like to take the wince out of the most wonderful time of the year.
 Because I think it could be.

 For joy doesn’t come in boxes